Fachi3/climate-app-vue/README.md

 This is the results
 -------------------

+# Climate app

+> A Vue.js project that describe the weather in cities

+# Dependencies used

+- axios
+- bootstrap
+- bootstrap-vue
+- vue

 ![Ejemplo de Interfaz con desktop](example-ui/desktop.png)

 ![Ejemplo de Interfaz con mobile](example-ui/mobile.png)

-# climate-app

-> A Vue.js project that describe the weather in cities

 ## Build Setup